 The interior is all glittering gold, the finest example of Baroque architecture in the UK.
 The dome is awe-inspiring from the inside, and you can climb to the Whispering Gallery, high above the church, and outside to the top of the dome for an amazing view over the metropolis.
-There is also a pretty fantastic view of the dome from the sixth-floor rooftop bar at One New Change, a shopping centre across the street from St Paul’s.
+There is also a pretty fantastic view of the dome from the sixth-floor rooftop bar at One New Change, a shopping center across the street from St Paul’s.
 You can skip the queue buying the ticket online.

 The City of London in a day

-St Paul’s is one of the best-known landmarks of the City of London, the financial and business district on the north of the river Thames.
+St Paul’s is one of the best-known landmarks of the City of London, the financial and business district on the north of the River Thames.
 And it’s well worth a walk through the area to see some of the best sights in London, both old and new.
 The Tower of London is a fortress built almost a thousand years ago overlooking the river, and it’s still as formidable as ever.
-From the grounds you get a great view of Tower Bridge, one of the most recognisable and beautiful bridges in the world.
+From the grounds, you get a great view of Tower Bridge, one of the most recognizable and beautiful bridges in the world.

 The City is also close to two very popular areas with tourists – the nightlife of Shoreditch (check out this Shoreditch guide) and the curry restaurants and street life of Brick Lane, a short walk away in Spitalfields.